Archive

 Lockfile

-A lockfile is a file that exactly describes an ip's dependencies.
-It is generated and maintained by Orbit.
+A lockfile is a file that precisely describes an ip all of its resolved dependencies.
+A lockfile called "Orbit.lock" is generated and maintained by Orbit.
 The lockfile should be checked into your version control system for reproducible builds.
 It is not to be manually edited by the user.

 Manifest

-A manifest is a file that decscribes an ip recognized by Orbit.
+A manifest is a configuration file that decscribes an ip recognized by Orbit.
 Manifest files

 are exactly named Orbit.toml

 .
-The manifest is intended to be written by the user.
+The manifest is intended to be edited by the user.
+The manifest is used as input for Orbit to generate the lockfile.

 Orbit.lock